Laureckis/cordova-plugin-vuforia-background/README.md

 ```

 ##### Success callback `data` API
-`startVuforia` takes two callbacks - one for `success` and one for `faliure`.
+`launchVuforia` takes two callbacks - one for `success` and one for `faliure`.
 When `success` is called, a `data` object is passed to Cordova.
 This will be in one of the following formats:

 **Manually Closed** - when a user has exited Vuforia via pressing the close/back button, `data` returns: